BlogCI/CD

 Rate limits will find you

 Trivy pulls its vulnerability DB from ghcr.io on every fresh job — about 40 MB.
 On a busy runner fleet that gets throttled fast.
-Cache it (next section).
+Cache .trivycache/ with a project-level key and refresh on a schedule if your org requires it.
+Cold scans without cache routinely hit 90s; warm cache should stay under 30s.

 Cache the vulnerability DB